What Exactly Is Inulin? + Why It Could Help Your Digestion

 Inulin is naturally present in many plant-based foods, which means it's generally safe to consume, Devje says.

-However, inulin and other soluble fibers are difficult to digest, which may lead to bloating, gas, or cramping, Gyimah says, particularly in people with irritable bowel syndrome (IBS).
+However, inulin and other soluble fibers are difficult to digest, which may lead to bloating, gas, or cramping, Gyimah says, particularly in people with irritable bowel syndrome (IBS) or SIBO (small intestinal bacterial overgrowth).

 Inulin is a Fermentable Oligosaccharides, Disaccharides, Monosaccharides, and Polyols, or FODMAP, food.
 FODMAPs are a group of carbohydrates that some people poorly absorb, Devje explains, and may trigger symptoms of inflammation and stomach discomfort (gas, bloating, diarrhea, constipation, and cramping).